Where are the best pools in Iceland? Where are the best hot tubs? What do Icelandic swimming pools offer?

 Most of the swimming pools are heated outdoor pools and they most of the time have at least one hot tub nearby as well.
 The biggest pools have both an indoor and an outdoor pool, various hot tubs and saunas to choose from.
 All this for an entry fee of around 900 ISK or less!
 You can even find swimming pools and/or hot tubs with free entry.

 You will also find many natural hot springs to bathe in - or geothermal spas such as the Blue Lagoon, Fontana geothermal baths, Mývatn Nature Baths and the Secret Lagoon.
-What follows is a list of some of my favourite pools and hot tubs in Iceland.
+What follows is a list of 10 of the best pools in Iceland.

 If you're planning a stay at a hotel in the Westman Islands, then check out the local swimming pool.
 The Westman Islands swimming pool is great to take kids to - or just go with your friends if you want to try out different slides, a climbing wall or enjoy the various massage functions of one of the jacuzzis, such as standing underneath a 'waterfall'.
 If you still want more exercise, you can work out at the gym there.

 The area has an inside pool and 3 hot tubs, a couple of water slides, and a sunbathing pool outside, adjacent to a very popular play pool.
 The water of the inside pool has 0,9% salt in it, the same as the human body, making it particularly healthy, light and easy to swim in.